Mountain West Conference: Early–2010s realignment

 On October 14, 2011, the Mountain West and C-USA announced a plan for a football only alliance.
-On February 13, 2012, the two leagues announced that both conferences would be dissolving after the 2012–13 season to reform into one conference with at least 15 members for all sports, and a 16th team, University of Hawaii at Mānoa as a football-only member.
+On February 13, 2012, the two leagues announced that both conferences would be dissolving after the 2012–13 season to reform into one conference with at least 15 members for all sports, and a 16th team, University of Hawaiʻi at Mānoa as a football-only member.
 However, when the two conferences discussed their plans with the NCAA, they were told that due to NCAA rules, they would forfeit substantial revenues.
 Specifically, the new conference would receive only one automatic bid to NCAA championships; at least one of the former conferences would lose future revenue distributions from the NCAA men's basketball tournament; and at least one former conference would not be able to collect exit fees from any members that departed to join the new conference.
 As a result, the Mountain West and C-USA backed away from a full merger.
 In late March of that year, the commissioners of both conferences stated that all 16 schools had entered into binding agreements to form a new "association", although the Mountain West and C-USA would have apparently remained separate legal entities.
 In the end, this alliance never materialized due to both conferences soon adding new teams.

-On May 2, 2012, San Jose State and Utah State agreed to join the conference for the 2013–14 academic year.
+On May 2, 2012, San José State and Utah State agreed to join the conference for the 2013–14 academic year.
 On December 31 of that year, Boise State announced that it had backed out of its previously announced move to the Big East for football and the Big West for other sports, and would remain in the MW.

 On January 16, 2013, San Diego State accepted an offer to remain/return to the Mountain West Conference in all sports.
-Keeping SDSU in the conference gives the Mountain West 12 football members, allowing for a Championship Game to be held.
+Keeping SDSU in the conference gave the Mountain West 12 football members, allowing for a championship game to be held.
 The first championship game took place on December 7, 2013.